VirtualPlantLab/VPLDocs/docs/src/tutorials/from_tree_forest/forest.md

 We can now render the scene that combines the random forest of binary trees and a yellow soil.
 Notice that in all previous figures, a coordinate system with grids was being depicted.
-This is helpful for debugging your code but also to help setup the scene (e.g. if you are not sure how big the soil tile should be).
+This is helpful for debugging your code but also to help set up the scene (e.g. if you are not sure how big the soil tile should be).
-Howver, it may be distracting for the visualization.
+However, it may be distracting for the visualization.
 It turns out that we can turn that off with `show_axes = false`:

 ````julia